Data Publishing in Mechanics and Dynamics: Challenges, Guidelines, and Examples from Engineering Design: The Value of Publishing Data

 However, when the publication of data is thought in a broader fashion, it can present significant opportunities for research.
 If properly published, data can serve as an abstraction layer.
 This enables researchers not familiar with the concrete problem behind the data to propose data-driven solutions, based on abstract properties of the data and the problem, accelerating scientific progress.
 The underlying problem in question, as represented by the data, can then become a benchmark or model problem used by data scientists to test and develop new methods.
 The term benchmark problem should be understood slightly differently than it has sometimes been used in mechanics and dynamics.
 In classical dynamics, it can mean a certain kind of physical problem that every simulator should be able to solve accurately to be deemed 'correct' in the sense that it can reproduce an accepted ground-truth solution.
 Instead, subsequently, benchmark problems are to be understood as prototypes or archetypes for typical problems from engineering (design), prepared in a way suitable for data-based methods and data scientists.
 In particular, there need not be a ground-truth solution.
 At best, methods performing well with the benchmark problem may be good candidates for the whole class of problems represented by the benchmark.

 It is to be expected that the availability of data and well-prepared benchmark problems can very much influence and steer in which areas progresses in machine learning are made.
-However, an analysis of published datasets and benchmark problems shows that there are comparatively few from the field of mechanics and dynamics, especially when focusing on published material suitable for people that are not experts in the field.
+However, an analysis of published datasets and openly accessible and executable benchmark problems shows that there are comparatively few from the field of mechanics and dynamics, especially when focusing on published material suitable for people that are not experts in the field.

-Obviously, apart from the kind of data mentioned before, there have always been published datasets that are not interesting primarily due to their value as a basis for further processing.
-For instance, measurements of temperatures at a certain geographic location or measurements of certain material properties are among these datasets for which the provision of the data itself is the purpose of the investigation and publication.
+Obviously, apart from the kind of data mentioned before, there have always been published datasets that are not meant to be interesting primarily due to their value as a basis for machine learning.
+For instance, measurements of temperatures at a certain geographic location or measurements of certain material properties are among these datasets for which the provision of the data itself is, at least classically, the purpose of the investigation and publication.
 This kind of data publishing is not the main purpose of this paper.